MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 For *pass-through* live events, we recommend that you always use the *LowLatency* stream option.

 For *encoding* live events, you can choose between *LowLatency* or *LowLatencyV2* stream options.
-The *LowLatencyV2* setting is the best option if you wish to go down to 3-7 seconds of end to end latency for your live stream. (**In the portal**, you may see the LowLatency stream option as "Regular latency" and LowLatencyV2 stream option as the low latency option.)
+The *LowLatencyV2* setting is the best option if you wish to go down to 3-7 seconds of end to end latency for your live stream.
 The supported output formats are DASH CMAF (format=mpd-time-cmaf) or Low Latency HLS (format=m3u8-cmaf).
 See [dynamic packaging](encode-dynamic-packaging-concept.md) page for streaming URL formats.

 ## When to choose the LowLatency option